 5. Affiliate marketing

 Affiliate marketers help businesses share product links.
 The more businesses earn, the more affiliates earn.
 Affiliate marketing is also one of the most common ways bloggers earn money online.
-It is with this method that allows business owners and Internet celebrities to seek their own benefits and maximizes marketing benefits — a mutually beneficial partnership.
+It is this method that allows business owners and Internet celebrities to seek their own benefits and maximizes marketing benefits — a mutually beneficial partnership.
 With good affiliates, businesses increase their product visibility and sales.

 If you follow celebrities, bloggers, and influencers then you’re no stranger to affiliate marketing.
 They always promote various kinds of products.
 Also, anyone who promotes or endorses a product may have a set of specific discount codes.
 And if you’re interested in what they’re selling, you can use the discount code to… get a discount.